Deep Dive: Mountain Vistas by Kat Wright

 This collaborative effort highlights the evolving creative spirit of our design team:

-• Siri delves into the power of the mirror in Summer Storm on Ha Ling.
+• Siri Olson leans into repeated reflections in Summer Storm on Ha Ling.
 Her work is a poignant meditation on the dualities of the mountains—balancing the heavy smoke of forest fires with the relief of a clear sky, and reclaiming the hidden history of a man whose legacy is finally reflected in the peak that bears his name.

 • Marcy Wiedrick, the newest member of our design crew, brings a sense of joyful discovery to the iconic Moraine Lake.
 Her debut design, Rock Flour Blue, is a masterclass in sensory immersion, celebrating the glacial alchemy of the water and the quiet wildlife that dwells within it and near its shores.